dnguyen800/dnguyen800.github.io/_posts/2019-04-14-motion-sensor.md

         <figcaption> GE motion sensor | GE</figcaption>
       </figure>
       <h3>GE Z-Wave Plus Motion Sensors</h3>
-      <p><strong>I continue to buy GE Z-Wave Plus Motion Sensors for its excellent range and USB power, but since it’s no longer being sold at retailers, I can’t recommend it.</strong> I sometimes find deals on eBay for under $30, which is a fair price as the sensor isn’t perfect (poor battery life and limited mounting options come to mind).
+      <p><strong>I continue to buy <a href="https://www.ebay.com/sch/i.html?_from=R40&_trksid=m570.l1313&_nkw=ge+z-wave+motion+sensor&_sacat=0&LH_TitleDesc=0&_osacat=0&_odkw=ge+z-wave+motion">GE Z-Wave Plus Motion Sensors</a> for its excellent range and USB power, but since it’s no longer being sold at retailers, I can’t recommend it.</strong> I sometimes find deals on eBay for under $30, which is a fair price as the sensor isn’t perfect (poor battery life and limited mounting options come to mind).
 These sensors are great in high traffic and large areas, but only if you can power the sensors with a USB cable.</p>

        <figure class="align-center" style="width: 50%;">
        <a class="image-link" href="assets\images\other\motion-sensor-range.jpg" ><img src="assets\images\other\motion-sensor-range.jpg" alt="" /></a>